 Dormancy in Carnivorous Plants

 Many carnivorous plants are native to temperate climates (zones 3-8) and require a dormancy period over winter.
-This is a natural protective mechanism that allows plants to survive an extended period of cold and dark.
+Carnivorous plant dormancy is a natural protective mechanism that allows plants to survive an extended period of cold and dark.
 Some carnivorous plants, like the sundews, form winter buds.
 Others, like the Venus Flytrap and pitcher plants, form winter leaves.
 Some simply drop their leaves.
 It's a common mistake for the new grower to confuse dormancy with plant death or disease.

 Dormancy is triggered by cooler nights and shorter days in the fall.
 Though young carnivorous plants (less than three years old) can go without dormancy, it is required in mature temperate carnivorous plants.
 Without it, they will slowly dwindle, becoming less vigorous.
 This weaker growth often leads to a flowering that pulls all the strength from the plant and kills it, or the plant succumbs to disease.
 If carnivorous plants are not allowed to rest, they will exhaust their energy and die.
 Tropical carnivorous plants do not require dormancy.

+So, how do you care for carnivorous plants in the winter?
 When the plants begin to show signs of dormancy, water them less.
 Leave the soil only slightly damp, but never dry.
 If you are growing species native to your region outdoors no special action is required besides protecting your plants from the most extreme cold.
 See our page on over-wintering carnivorous plants.
 If growing temperate species indoors, it's important to provide an extended cool period.
 I like to target a minimum of 45 days at 45°F (7°C).You can keep them cool for 3 to 6 months, depending upon their native area.
 This can be done by placing them in the basement, garage or on a frost-free porch.
 A refrigerator is fine; just be careful not to freeze them.
 Carnivorous plants do not require light during dormancy and darkness will not harm them.